matteopasina/Empatica-Assignment/README.md

 ## Installation

-The project is usign docker compose to run, so to start all the services just run docker-compose up from this folder
+The project is usign docker compose to run, so to start all the services just run docker-compose up from this folder and the app will be available at `http://0.0.0.0:4200/`

 ## Frontend